dc25/davecompton.net/_posts/2020-11-28-notes-on-switching-from-docker-to-podman.markdown

 * --privileged  was needed for rust debugging to work in vscode.
 Without this got error: "'A' packet returned an error: 8" when running a rust program from vscode.

 # BASH SCRIPT
-Below is a script that I wrote and used to build and install podman.
+Below is a script that builds and installs podman.
 It exists in [this repository](https://github.com/dc25/buildPodman) .
 For the most part it just implements the steps found on the [website linked to earlier](https://podman.io/getting-started/installation.html).

 {% include iframecode.html
               source-url= "https://github.com/dc25/buildPodman/blob/main/build.sh"